vis-image-management/vim-web/_posts/2021-10-28-example-post-1.md

   - management
 ---

 Today's talk will be given by the Swedlow Lab.
-Title: "OME’s and Glencoe’s work on NGFF file formats"
+Title: "OME’s and Glencoe’s work on NGFF file formats".
+Join us at 11 AM ET via Zoom.
+To join meetings you can apply to become a member [here](https://vis-image-management.github.io/vim-web/contact/)https://vis-image-management.github.io/vim-web/contact/.